sharst/OpenHumidor/README.md

 For a more detailed explanation of the components, see below.

 ## Where can I buy it?
 Currently, nowhere.
-This project is still in a prototype / testing phase.
-Currently, a new version of the sensor board is on the way to me (version 5).
-I would like to test it thoroughly before supporting it.
+Once I'm ready with all the testing I will howerver try to provide pre-assembled boards.
+In the meantime, you can build your own by following the [getting started guide](https://github.com/sharst/OpenHumidor/wiki/Getting-Started-With-OpenHumidor)
-I would be however very greatful if you signaled you interest by watching this project.
-This way, you will be the first to know when the new PCB is out.
-You can get an overview of the project status in the wiki.
+I would however be very greatful if you signaled you interest by watching this project.
+This way you'll stay up to date with the progress in this project.
+You can always get an overview of the project status in the [wiki](https://github.com/sharst/OpenHumidor/wiki).

 ## How can I get involved?
 Some ideas:
 * Watch this project to show me you're interested
+* Build your own OpenHumidor system and report back to me if you run into problems
 * If you have any questions, send me a message
 * Browse the source code
 * File issues or enhancement requests